 Question: My pop up camper cabinets are not real wood.
 They seem to be covered in some sort of wood grain printed plastic paper.
 Can I still paint them?

 Answer: YES!
 Most pop up camper cabinets are not real wood.
-Every Coleman I have ever seen has these paper covered MDF or fiberboard cabinets.
-Ours was no exception.
+Every pop up camper I have ever seen has those paper covered MDF or fiberboard cabinets.
+Ours were no exception.
 These cabinets are cheap to make and very light, which makes them ideal for manufacturers.
 The downside for owners is that they are ugly and don’t seem to wear very well.
-Our cabinets had some areas where the paper was peeling off, and the only fix was to make repairs and paint them.
-The key to successfully painting these cabinets is all in the prep work.
+Our Coleman cabinets had some areas where the paper was peeling off, and the only fix was to make repairs and paint them.
+The key to successfully painting these cabinets was all in the prep work.
 I’ve detailed our painting process here, but I cannot stress enough the importance of good prep work.
+Use a good primer!
 It is what will ensure that your paint job lasts a long time.
-Don’t skimp!
+Don’t skimp! 😉

-Question: The paper coating on my cabinets is peeling and missing in some places.
+Question: The paper coating on my cabinets is peeling in some places.
 Can I still paint them?
 How do you fix this?

-I featured Monte & Marie’s makeover last month, and they had the exact same issue.
+I featured Monte & Marie’s makeover on the blog, and they had the exact same issue.
 Monte used wood glue to re-adhere the paper to the cabinets, but in the recessed areas, he really got creative.
 He used sections of pool noodle cut to size to hold everything in place while it dried.
-Ingenius! 😀

 Answer: Well, no… you don’t have to do anything… but I highly recommend it. 🙂 Remember that your cabinets are probably not made of real wood.
-They’ve got that plastic paper coating on them–and that means paint won’t want to adhere well to it.
-Primer–especially the Zinsser brands I like–is specially formulated to stick to tough to cover surfaces, and it really does make a difference.
+They’ve got that plastic paper coating on them–and that means paint won’t want to adhere well to them without some help.
+Primer–especially the Zinsser brands we like–is specially formulated to stick to tough-to-cover surfaces, and it really does make a difference.
 Sanding your cabinets lightly gives the primer some “tooth” to hold on to, and it will give you a very durable finish when it is all done.
-Your cabinets are going to get some abuse, so sanding and priming will make all the difference in making sure all your hard work lasts past the first trip out.
+Your cabinets are going to get some abuse, so sanding and priming will ensure all your hard work lasts past the first trip out.
+We’ve heard from a lot of readers, and many who skimped on the prep work have to frequently touch up chips and flaking paint.

-Question: Do I have to use an oil-based paint?
-Can I used a latex paint and primer in one?
+Question: Can I use latex paint and primer in one?

 Question: Can I use chalk paint?